6 Expert-Approved Tips for Managing Vein Discomfort

 Some of those risks are things you can control, while others such as aging and genetics cannot.
 So if you find you’re spending too much of your day sitting or standing, find ways to incorporate movement into your daily life to avoid from getting these vein problems, or making them worse.

-If you’ve already developed varicose veins or spider veins, and are now struggling to deal with the pain, we’ve got some ideas for you.
+If you’ve already developed varicose veins or spider veins, and are now struggling to deal with the pain, we’ve got some ideas for you on how best to relieve the pain that your veins are causing.

 Elevate your legs